Facts about

 By eliminating wasteful heating, a heater can

 quickly pay for itself.
-For example, all Teledyne Laars heaters are
+For example, Most pool heaters are

 equipped with a sensitive thermostatic pool temperature control.
 It